He said I was like a rapper – Mane remembers Klopp meeting

-Liverpool star Sadio Mane revealed Jurgen Klopp said he was "like a rapper" as he turned down the chance to sign the attacker while at Borussia Dortmund.

-Klopp opted against signing Mane during his time at Dortmund, where he was coach from 2008 to 2015, a decision he later said was a mistake.
+Klopp opted against signing Mane during his time at Dortmund, where he was manager from 2008 to 2015, a decision he later said was a mistake.

 Mane felt the Liverpool manager had made an error, joking about how Klopp had perceived him at the time.